 When writing a Promissory Note for the first time, it can help to see a real example first.
 This will assist you in getting a feel for the structure and terminology.

 Check our Promissory Note example document below to get a better idea of how your final form should turn out.

 Other Financial Templates

 A Promissory Note can prove practical in many situations.
 Should your circumstances change, you may find these other documents related to loans helpful:

 Promissory Note FAQs

-It’s important to be fully clear on what your promissory note should contain and cover before starting your own document.
-If you’re still unsure of some of these details, read through our FAQs below to learn more about their uses and essential inclusion.
+It is crucial to be fully clear on what your Promissory Note should contain before creating your document.
+If you are still unsure of the details, read through our FAQs below to learn more about their purpose and essential elements.

 What is Included in a Promissory Note?

 A Promissory Note briefly summarizes the key points of a promise to pay back a sum of money.

 This includes information such as how much money is being lent, who the lender and borrower are, when the loan must be repaid, how much is being charged, and whether any collateral will secure the loan.